 Ombrophobia – Extreme Fear Of Rain

 The word ombrophobia was actually coined for plants!
 Julius Wiesner, a botanist in the 19th century came up with this term to describe plants that cannot handle too much rain.
-This word has now also been added to the common lingo for people who hate or fear rain.
+This word has now also been added to the common lingo for people who hate or fear the rain.

 It is a type of anxiety disorder.
-Anxiety disorders are fear related disorders that are so extreme that they interfere with the daily life and activities of the person involved.
+Anxiety disorders are fear-related disorders that are so extreme that they interfere with the daily life and activities of the person involved.

-Any dripping water, clouds could send them
+Any dripping water, or clouds could send them

 It could be that after that event, whenever they hear raindrops falling, see gray clouds or smell the scent of rain, they could be transported right back into that moment.
 The rain is possibly connected to their PTSD (Post Traumatic Stress Disorder).

-In extreme cases, an ombrophobe could have their day be sent into an anxious frenzy just by hearing a running shower or a leaky faucet!
+In extreme cases, an ombrophobe could have their day sent into an anxious frenzy just by hearing a running shower or a leaky faucet!

 How can someone stop fearing rain?